vannguyengd/gooddata-ui/docs/19_webcomponents_dashboard.md

 ></gd-dashboard>
 ```

-* `dashboard` - mandatory, an ID of the dashboard to embed.
+* `dashboard` - Mandatory, the ID of the dashboard to embed.
-* `workspace` - optional, an ID of the workspace for this dashboard.
-By default, it's taken from the context
-    (e.g. from the script URL).
+* `workspace` - optional, the ID of the workspace for this dashboard.
+By default, it is taken from the context (e.g., from the script URL).
 * `locale` - optional, defaults to `en-US`.
 The localization of the visualization.
-For available languages,
-    see [the full list of available localizations].
+For all available languages, see [the full list of available localizations].
-* `readonly` - optional, if enabled, the dashboard will be embedded in read-only mode disabling any user interaction
-  that would alter any backend state (disabling creating/changing alerts, creating scheduled emails, and so on).
+* `readonly` - optional.
+If enabled, the dashboard will be embedded in the read-only mode and all user interaction that would alter any backend state will be disabled (e.g., creating/changing alerts, creating scheduled emails, and so on).

-You can also provide a workspace id on the context level instead of passing it
-as an attribute to every dashboard.
-See a code example of the [Web Components authentication] article.
+You can also provide a workspace id on the context level instead of passing it as an attribute to every dashboard.
+See the code example of the [Web Components authentication] article.

-Note, that locale property affects only the UI elements and not your data or metadata language.
+> The locale property affects only the UI elements and not your data or the metadata language.

 ## Supported events

 `gd-dashboard` emits [the same events as the Dashboard component].

 Events **do not bubble** and **are not cancelable**.
 Here is how you can subscribe to one from your code:

 ```html